Papiamento: The language of the Caribbean ABC Islands with the Fasttranslator Language Services

 How much does a translation into Papiamentu cost?

 The standard rate for translations from English into Papiamentu is $ 0,34 per word and for translations from Papiamentu into English the industry rate is $ 0,22.
 For new customers or large texts (more than 5,000 words) we may significantly reduce our rates.
 For urgent jobs that need several translators working simultaneously, we'll apply a surcharge.
-For a full list of rates per language, please visit Pricing.
+For a full list of rates per language, please visit Rates table for most requested language combinations.

 What does the Papiamento language consist of?